eldesh/sha2_sml/readme.rst

 MLton
 ----------------------------------------------------------------

-To run the unit tests, run the target.
+To run the unit tests, run the :code:`test` target.

 .. code-block:: sh